After years camping in Westfalia camper vans, Volkswagen technician Jeff Hogue assembled a VW DoKa truck with a Palomino pop-up truck camper.

 There’s no lack of unusual truck and camper combinations out there.
 We’ve seen truck campers mounted on Unimogs, Mitsubishi Fusos, and Land Rover Defenders.
 Today we add a Volkswagen DoKa truck to that list.

 Speaking of natural, we were surprised to learn from Jeff Hogue how well his Volkswagen DoKa and Palomino pop-up went together.
 It didn’t hurt that Jeff is a Volkswagen technician and was able to make the modifications necessary himself.
-Let’s just say this is the kind of rig you wouldn’t want to attempt if you were not mechanically inclined.
+This is the kind of rig you wouldn’t want to attempt if you were not mechanically inclined.

 How did you get the idea to match a Volkswagen truck with a pop-up truck camper?

 I have always been into camping, albeit usually with a Westfalia camper van.
 Westfalias are very nice self contained units, but I really got tired of maintaining two trucks.
 Since the DoKa was part of the family, the Westy was sold to finance a truck camper.
 I saw trucks like my Volkswagen DoKa with slide-in truck campers in European RV magazines, so I knew it was possible.

 You certainly don’t see many VW DoKa trucks in North America.
 Tell us about the process of putting this truck camper rig together.